enisdenjo/graphql-ws/PROTOCOL.md

 <h3 id="successful-connection-initialisation">Successful connection initialisation</h3>

-1. _Client_ sends a WebSocket handshake request with the sub-protocol: `graphql-subscriptions-ws`
+1. _Client_ sends a WebSocket handshake request with the sub-protocol: `graphql-transport-ws`
 1. _Server_ accepts the handshake and establishes a WebSocket communication channel (which we call "socket")
 1. _Client_ immediately dispatches a `ConnectionInit` message setting the `connectionParams` according to the server implementation
 1. _Server_ validates the connection initialisation request and dispatches a `ConnectionAck` message to the client on successful connection
-1. _Client_ has received the acknowledgement message and is now ready to request subscription operations
+1. _Client_ has received the acknowledgement message and is now ready to request operation executions

 ### Forbidden connection initialisation

-1. _Client_ sends a WebSocket handshake request with the sub-protocol: `graphql-subscriptions-ws`
+1. _Client_ sends a WebSocket handshake request with the sub-protocol: `graphql-transport-ws`
 1. _Server_ accepts the handshake and establishes a WebSocket communication channel (which we call "socket")
 1. _Client_ immediately dispatches a `ConnectionInit` message setting the `connectionParams` according to the server implementation
 1. _Server_ validates the connection initialisation request and decides that the client is not allowed to establish a connection